Ronaldo tipped for 2016 FIFA award

 In accordance with the pizzazz such a star-studded occasion demands, US actress Eva Longoria will host the ceremony aided by German broadcast host Marco Schreyl.

-With his Ballon d´Or safely tucked away after his third Champions League title, thanks in major part to his 16 goals in 12 games, as well as Portugal´s Euro 2016 success - the country´s first major crown -- CR7 is seen as a shoe-in for the men´s new FIFA title.
+With his Ballon d’Or safely tucked away after his third Champions League title, thanks in major part to his 16 goals in 12 games, as well as Portugal’s Euro 2016 success - the country’s first major crown.

 About the only downside for the former Manchester United and Sporting Lisbon star was the fact he was off the pitch when Portugal sealed their win over France, having been stretchered off with injury in the first half in tears.